NAndreasson/TVTajm/README.md

 The app was built using the following technologies:

-- **Core:**
-  - TypeScript: A statically typed superset of JavaScript that compiles to plain JavaScript.
-  - React: A JavaScript library for building user interfaces.
+- **Core:**: TypeScript & React
 - **Other:**
   - react-router: A routing library for React applications.
-  - Tailwind: A utility-first CSS framework for rapidly building custom user interfaces.
+  - Tailwind: A utility-first CSS framework.
   - Interweave: To safely render HTML from the TV-maze API.
   - Zod: For validating API responses.
 - **Testing:**
-  - Vitest with react-testing-library: A testing library for React applications.
+  - Vitest with react-testing-library: Used for testing smaller units of code, React hooks and components.
-  - Playwright: A Node.js library for automating browser actions.
+  - Playwright: For E2E tests, higher level focus, testing the user's journey through the app.
 - **API:**
   - [TV-Maze API](https://www.tvmaze.com/api): An API for accessing TV show information.